department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/experimental_design_request.md

 > Include links to any examples, research or code to support your proposal, if available.

 ## Next steps
-You will present your work to the Design System Council at an upcoming meeting.
+You may present your work to the Design System Council at an upcoming meeting.
+If you do not or cannot attend the Design Council Meeting, you can opt to get an asynchronous approval.

-Submit request to join an upcoming Design System Council meeting in #vsp-design-system
+Submit requests to join an upcoming Design System Council meeting in #vsp-design-system.

 During the meeting, the Design System Council Working Group will evaluate the request and make a decision.